 It’s only us Americans who haven’t been able to visit Cuba!

-If you don’t fit one of the categories, will anyone enforce the rules when you return to the United States?
-From my experience & listening to other travelers, the answer is no.
+If you don’t fit the categories, will anyone enforce the rules when you return to the United States?
+For a long time, the answer was no. But with Trump in office now, that might be changing in 2017.

 How To Travel To Cuba